apycazo/api-gateway/README.md

 To run the demo, either build the project and run the jar with `java -jar` or from maven with goal `mvn spring-boot:run`.
 The demo has a self contained tomcat server and does not need to be deployed inside another.

+A postman collection file `postman.json` is provided with request examples.